michevnew/PowerShell/Mailbox_Folder_Permissions_inventory.md

 ```
 If you want to use "condensed" output, limited to one line per mailbox folder, specify the -CondensedOutput switch.
 By default, "expanded" output is used, with one line per each permission entry, including the default permissions.

 If the script fails too often due to connectivity issues, you can consider uncommenting lines 145 and 170 to force the script to write to the CSV file after each iteration.
-Removing the comment mark from line 101 will add small delay between interations in order to avoid throttling.
+Removing the comment mark from line 101 will add small delay between iterations in order to avoid throttling.

 To further reduce the time to execute the script, consider limiting the list of folders to only those you are interested in.
 This can be achieved by editing the $includedfolders and $excludedfolders arrays:
 ```PowerShell